 Proposing a MOOC

 UCT affiliated units or departments can put forward a proposal to develop a UCT branded MOOC provided that they meet certain criteria.
 They will need to have raised sufficient funds to support the development and maintenance of the MOOC, and they need approval of their Head of Department and the Dean of the Faculty to proceed.
 The proposal also needs to be tabled at the Online Education Subcommittee before being finally accepted.
+MOOCs can be hosted on Coursera or other platforms with which UCT has an agreement.

 The MOOC development process